TITLE 62: MINING

 Black powder, when stored in the same magazine with other explosive material, shall be stacked separately.

-Containers of explosive materials which have been opened shall be securely closed before being placed in a magazine.
+Containers of explosive materials that have been opened shall be securely closed before being placed in a magazine.
 Only fiberboard containers may be opened in the magazine.

 Containers of damaged explosive materials shall not be unpacked or repacked in, or within 50 feet of, a magazine or in close proximity to other explosive materials.

-Tools used for opening containers of explosive materials shall be constructed of non-sparking material, except that metal slitters may be used for opening fiberboard containers provided that the metal slitter does not come into contact with any metallic fasteners which may be in or part of the case.
-Only a wooden wedge and a fiber, rubber, or wooden mallet shall be used for opening or closing wood containers of explosive materials.
+Tools used for opening containers of explosive materials shall be constructed of non-sparking material, except that metal slitters may be used for opening fiberboard containers, provided that the metal slitter does not come into contact with any metallic fasteners that may be in, or part of, the case.
+Only a wooden wedge and a fiber, rubber or wooden mallet shall be used for opening or closing wood containers of explosive materials.

-Magazine floors stained with liquid shall be dealt with according to instructions of the manufacturer.
+Magazine floors stained with leaked explosive components shall be dealt with according to instructions of the manufacturer.